cruncha-cruncha/firefox-activity/README.md

 - side panel should have a refresh button
 - make google searches one result
 - show domain name, but not url.
 Click url to copy full path
+- will have to use WebAssembly for text summarization (tfidf?)

 ## Resources